opensearch-project/documentation-website/_ml-commons-plugin/algorithms.md

 ### Limitations

 Convergence metrics are not built into Tribuo's trainers.
-Therefore, ML commons cannot indicate the convergence status through the ML commons API.
+Therefore, ML Commons cannot indicate the convergence status through the ML Commons API.